kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

 for rehosting a mainframe to OpenFrame.
 This document will describe in detail the processes needed and complementary scripts and manuals to quickly, accurately, and successfully migrate a mainframe system to OpenFrame.
-Most importantly, this document aims to be understandable at any level of Mainframe/OpenFrame experience.*
+Most importantly, this document aims to be understandable at any level of Mainframe/OpenFrame experience.
+Hopefully, this document becomes something any engineer or rehosting technical team member can use and find helpful.*

 # Table of Contents